Industrial Development Corporation (IDC) Bursary South Africa 2024

 ABOUT THE IDC BURSARY PROGRAMME – COVERAGE VALUE & SELECTION

-The bursary will provide cover for the following expenses: tuition fees, prescribed books, accommodation, meals, a laptop and an allowance.
+The bursary will provide cover for the following expenses: tuition fees, accommodation, meal allowance, transport allowance and a once-off laptop.

 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the IDC Bursary.